-NSW Land and Housing Corporation lodged a request with the City of Sydney in May 2020 to change the planning controls for the southern part of the Waterloo housing estate.
+NSW Land and Housing Corporation lodged a request with the City of Sydney in May 2020 to change the planning controls for Waterloo estate (south).
 This followed an announcement by the Minister for Planning and Public Spaces in November 2019 that the City of Sydney is the plan making authority for the Waterloo estate.

-The City of Sydney made some important changes to the request from the NSW Land and Housing Corporation to increase the amount of affordable housing in the development, including housing for Aboriginal and Torres Strait Islander households and to improve the living environment for residents so that:
+The City of Sydney prepared a planning proposal that made some important changes to the request from the NSW Land and Housing Corporation to increase the amount of affordable housing in the development.
+This included housing for Aboriginal and Torres Strait Islander households and to improve the living environment for residents so that:

 - streets and walkways will be wider and easier to navigate

 - there will be a new main street with shops and services

 - more of the buildings will be medium rise

 - there will be fewer towers and these will be at the southern edge of the estate, where they will minimise the overshadowing of apartments